 Loops while Playing (key shortcut: 4)

-Checking this option will keep playback going in an endless loop.
-If there is selected audio, only the selection will play in a loop.
+Check this option to have playback continue in an endless loop.
+For selected audio, only the selection will play in a loop.
 Otherwise, the entire file will repeat.
-You can turn it on and off while playing.
+You can turn it on and off during playback.

 Play (key shortcut: space)

-This command starts playback from the start of the selection or the insertion point, and plays to the end of the selection or end of the file.
+Start playback from the start of the selection or the insertion point, and play to the end of the selection or file.
 To start playback using the mouse, click the right mouse button or control-click (by holding down the control key while clicking with the mouse button) in either the upper or lower waveform views, and playback will start where you clicked.